Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 ```

 If you are wondering about the `:||` at the start, this means an empty
 symbol in the keyword package.
+By convention, a column without a name
-It is used to designate row names.
+designates row names.

 ### map-df